Immanuel Feyi-Waboso

-Immanuel Feyi-Waboso (born 20 December 2002) is a Welsh rugby union player, currently playing for Premiership Rugby side Exeter Chiefs.
-His preferred position is centre or wing.
+Immanuel Feyi-Waboso (born 20 December 2002) is an English professional rugby union player who plays as a wing for Prem Rugby club Exeter Chiefs and England.

+Early life and education

+Feyi-Waboso is one of six siblings, born to parents with Nigerian, English and Jamaican heritage.
+He was born in Wales and grew up in Llandaff, Cardiff.

+After school at Clifton College in Bristol, he initially studied at Aston University, then moved to study medicine at Exeter University.

-Professional career
+Club career

 Feyi-Waboso began playing with Rumney RFC, and played for Cardiff Schools at U-11 and U-15 level.